 1 day chart

-Buy US stocks in Australia with $0 brokerage and trade NVDA today!
+Buy US stocks in Australia starting with NVDA.
+Open an account and start investing today!

 What is NVDA and what does it stand for?